U.S. not backing off as Iran sanctions bite

 WASHINGTON The Obama administration's man in charge of squeezing Tehran over its nuclear program is unapologetic for the difficulties faced by banks in their dealings with Iran since the U.S. tightened sanctions against the country.

-Companies that trade with Iran are struggling to get paid and the biggest Asian countries are scrambling to work around U.S. sanctions that aim to deprive Tehran of revenue needed to develop its nuclear program.
-"I don't feel apologetic about it because that is the consequence of these banks in Iran willingly facilitating transactions for Iran's nuclear programs," said David Cohen, undersecretary for terrorism and financial intelligence at the U.S. Treasury Department.
+The price of oil has shot up nearly 15 percent since January, companies that trade with Iran are struggling to get paid and the biggest Asian countries are scrambling to work around U.S. sanctions that aim to deprive Tehran of revenue needed to develop its nuclear program.

-"If they are going to do that, they shouldn't be accessible to the international financial system.
-They shouldn't be financial institutions that any reputable bank wants to deal with," Cohen said in an interview.
+David Cohen, undersecretary for terrorism and financial intelligence at the U.S. Treasury Department, said that pressure has forced Iran to pay attention to U.S. demands.

-Cohen's comments were a strong display of administration confidence in the measures against Iran, even as their effects have rippled through the marketplace faster than many had expected.
+Cohen's comments are the latest display of administration confidence in the measures, despite obvious signs their bite is rippling through the marketplace faster than many had expected.

 NOT A HERMETIC SEAL